dcscraig/SchoolDataAnalysis/README.md

 ## Gaelic Medium Subjects

 There are a variety of courses that are offered in Gaelic.
-They are treated as one subject by the SQA in the reporting of attainment statisitcs but seperately in component analysis.
+They are treated as one subject by the SQA in the reporting of attainment statistics but seperately in component analysis.
 The overview script treats them as individual subjects while the trend script combines them.
 This feature is likely to be buggy.
 I would recommend cross validating.